 Similarly, Maria Montessori observed “….the tiny child’s absorbent mind finds all its nutriment in its surroundings.
 Here it has to locate itself, and build itself up from what it takes in.
 Especially at the beginning of life must we, therefore, make the environment as interesting and attractive as we can…” (The Absorbent Mind, p.
 88)”.
-She believed a beautiful, purposeful, orderly and well-maintained environment should be prepared for the child’s early years of development.
+She too believed the child’s environment should be beautiful, purposeful, orderly and well-maintained.
 Everything the child is surrounded by in a Montessori environment facilitates and encourages independence, learning and exploration.
 Dr. Montessori also preferred materials made of glass, porcelain, metals and wood.
 She found that natural materials were not only more pleasing to the child’s eye; they are more fragile and therefore must be handled with great care and respect.

-Throughout his book, Vern Yip has presented a myriad of important design elements that should be considered in creating a beautiful and well designed home.
-Maria Montessori’s numerous books outline her extraordinary framework for aiding and enhancing the innate development and inner design of the child.
+Throughout his book, Vern Yip presents a myriad of important design elements.
+By paying attention to these details, a beautiful and well designed home can be realized.
+Maria Montessori’s extraordinary work provides the framework for aiding and enhancing the innate development and inner design of the child.
 Both are guiding, teaching and inspiring us while clearly describing the outcomes to expect based on their expertise.
 Best of all, these guides can help families realize an outcome of greater peace, harmony and happiness in their homes and lives.